whole-tale/wt-design-docs/mockups/dataone-integration/README.md

 While approach (1) works and fits well within the reproducibility goals of WholeTale, (2) is arguably more formal and, unlike (1), can make use of the WholeTale backend infrastructure to make the registered dataset available to the running front-end which is more efficient.

-Data registration currently happens during the set-up phase along with selecting a front-end image and can register data from a limited set of providers.

 To register data from DataONE into WholeTale, we have implemented a simplified DataONE registration interface that requires the user to specify a DataONE identifer which is just about the most difficult way we can come up with for a user to register DataONE data with WholeTale:

 ![WholeTale's Add Data feature](images/wt-add-data.png)